galaxyproject/training-material/topics/single-cell/tutorials/scatac-standard-processing-snapatac2/tutorial.md

 >     - **PCA** (Principle Component Analysis), implemented in **Scanpy** (please check out our [Scanpy]({% link topics/single-cell/tutorials/scrna-scanpy-pbmc3k/tutorial.md %}) tutorial for an explanation).
 > - Nonlinear methods however are well suited for multimodal and complex datasets.
 >     - in contrast to linear methods, which often preserve global structures, non-linear methods have a locality-preserving character.
->     - This makes non-linear methods relatively insensitive to outliers and noise, while emphasizing natural clusters in the data ({% cite Belkin2003%})
+>     - This makes non-linear methods relatively insensitive to outliers and noise while emphasizing natural clusters in the data ({% cite Belkin2003%})
 >     - As such, they are implemented in many algorithms to visualize the data in 2 dimensions (f.ex. **UMAP** embedding).
 > - The nonlinear dimension reduction algorithm, through *matrix-free spectral embedding*, used in **SnapATAC2** is a very fast and memory efficient non-linear algorithm ({% cite Zhang2024%}).
 >     - **Spectral embedding** utilizes an iterative algorithm to calculate the **spectrum** (*eigenvalues* and *eigenvectors*) of a matrix without computing the matrix itself.